Club VP Membership

 The Vice President Membership (VPM) is responsible for attracting, onboarding and retaining members.
 They manage the membership journey from first enquiry to long-term engagement, ensuring new members feel welcome and existing members feel valued.
 The VPM works closely with the VPE, VPPR and President to support growth, maintain club vitality and contribute to the Distinguished Club Program membership goals.

-Actions for a Vice President Membership to Take in December and January
+Actions for a Vice President Membership to Take in February & March

 Your focus now is to engage current members deeply, nurture guests, strengthen onboarding systems and prepare the club for the busy contest and Area Director visit period.